cassandradanger/madlibs/README.md

 We will also need to link up our app.js, stylesheet.css, bootstrap and jquery files.

-We will then create a data.json file and create an array of objects.
-Each object will represent a type of word that is requested in the Mad Lib (adjectives, nouns, verbs, etc).
-Each object will hold several options for each type of word
+We will then create a data.json file and create an object of arrays.
+Each array will represent a type of word that is requested in the Mad Lib (adjectives, nouns, verbs, etc).
+Each array will hold several objects for each type of word

 The next step is to create a "get" request in our app.js.
 Each specific "get" request will fire off when a certain type of word's button is clicked.
 There will be several "get" requests, one for each type of word....or you could create a function that loops through the options and only hardcore one "get" request with variables.